tschatzl/tschatzl.github.io/_posts/2023-03-14-jdk20-g1-parallel-gc-changes.md

     Not only does the additional activity of refinement threads takes away cpu resources, but G1 also repeatedly refines the same cards without reducing the work left for the pause much.

+    Several G1 garbage collector options related to old refinement control were obsoleted, causing the VM to exit at startup when used.
+The [release note](https://bugs.openjdk.org/browse/JDK-8295819) details them.

     Taking mutator activity into account with the change, G1 better distributes refinement thread activity between pauses, and leaves more cards on the refinement task queues for longer, which reduces the rate of generation of new cards and achieves the user's intent (i.e. `-XX:G1RSetUpdatingPauseTimePercent`) more deterministically.
 In the end this often takes less cpu cycles away from the application, providing better throughput.

   * G1 uses thread-local allocation buffers (PLABs) to reduce synchronization overheads during the garbage collection pause.
 PLABs are resized based on recent allocation patterns to reduce unused space in these buffers at the end of the garbage collection pause.
 If there is little need for allocation, they shrink, otherwise they grow.
 This per-collection pause adaptation works well for applications that have fairly constant allocation between garbage collections; however this does not work well if allocation is extremely bursty.
 The PLABs will be too large a few garbage collections after there is little allocation during garbage collection, wasting space, or too small when allocation spikes, wasting cpu cycles reloading PLABs.